openedx/edx-platform/README.md

 9. Create the development environment and start it: `vagrant up`

-The initial `vagrant up` will download a Linux image, then boot and ask for your host machine's administrator password to setup NFS.
+The initial `vagrant up` will download a Linux image, then boot and ask for your host machine's administrator password to setup file sharing between your computer and the VM.
-Once NFS is up, edx-platform/scripts/create-dev-env.sh will run, and install all system dependencies and configure the VM.
+Once file sharing is established, `edx-platform/scripts/create-dev-env.sh` will install dependencies and configure the VM.
-This will take a while.
-Once this starts, go grab a coffee.
+This will take a while; go grab a coffee.

 When complete, you should see a _"Success!"_ message.
 If not, refer to the